jncc/catalog/docs/api/ingestion.rst

-Data Ingestion
+﻿Data Ingestion
 **************

-The following api methods are used for data ingestion.
+The following API methods are used for data ingestion.

 Validate Product
 ================